mcgurk/Using_OpenVPN_for_circumventing_firewall_and_NAT/README.md

 ```
 ## First test
 If you get in both ends "Initialization Sequence Completed", everything is ok.
-you can test ping server from raspberrypi: `ping 10.9.8.1`
+You can test ping server from raspberrypi: `ping 10.9.8.1`
 and ping raspberrypi from server: `ping 10.9.8.2`

 ## Making permanent